-The fee for a patrol entering this year's Phoenix Challenge is set at €660 / £550.
-This includes the fee for the Patrol's Accompanying Scouter.
+The fee for a patrol entering this year's Phoenix Challenge is set at €700.
 I appreciate that this is a lot of money; I can assure you that every penny will be spent in making this event the absolute best it can be.
-Food will be provided from Thursday lunch until Sunday lunch.
+Food is provided from Thursday supper until Sunday lunch.